Screening tool · 2 min

 - Set your screen brightness to maximum and reduce glare.

-- Sit about 50–60 cm (about arm's length) from your screen.
+- Sit about 50–60 cm (arm's length) from your screen.

 - Wear your usual glasses or contact lenses if you have them.